mehdi123dj/VIZ_API/README.md

   docker build -t visualization-no-cuda -f dockerfileNoCuda . docker run -p 8050:8050 --rm visualization-no-cuda
 ```
+Once the steps for dockers have been correctly pursued connect to http://localhost:8050/ to use the SaaS app
 ## Possible change
 ### In dockerfiles
 To switch from a local use of the app using only flask and dash we could use a gunicorn server by uncommenting the last line and commenting the previous one.